nl-codes/hpc_herald/assessment/2408869_NarayanLohani_6CS005/README.md

 4. **Output:**
    Results are written to a file named `result_<inputfilename>`, with clear section headers and CSV-formatted matrices.

+### Detailed Explanation

+1. **Input Reading**

+Matrices are read using a dedicated parsing function that:

+- **Skips blank or whitespace-only lines**
+- **Validates the matrix header** (`rows,cols`)
+- **Reads and validates each row** of numerical data
+- **Rejects malformed or incomplete matrices** immediately

+Each matrix is dynamically allocated as a 2D array of doubles.

+---

+2. **Matrix Pair Processing**

+Matrices are processed **two at a time**.
+For each pair:

+### Element-wise Operations
+Performed only if both matrices have identical dimensions:

+- **Addition**
+- **Subtraction**
+- **Element-wise multiplication**
+- **Element-wise division** (division by zero yields `NaN`)

+Each operation is parallelized using `#pragma omp parallel for`.

+### Transpose Operations
+Both matrices are transposed regardless of size compatibility.
+This operation swaps rows and columns and is fully parallelized.

+### Matrix Multiplication
+Executed only when:
+`columns(A) == rows(B)`

+The resulting matrix has dimensions:
+`rows(A) × columns(B)`

+If dimensions are incompatible, a descriptive message is written instead of performing the operation.

+---

+## Parallel Execution

+- The number of threads is provided by the user at runtime
+- OpenMP distributes work across threads at the loop level
+- No shared writable state is used, ensuring thread safety

+---

+## Error Handling and Robustness

+The program is designed for real-world input and handles errors gracefully:

+- **Invalid Headers** – Detects malformed or non-positive dimensions
+- **Malformed Rows** – Rejects rows with missing, extra, or non-numeric values
+- **Unexpected EOF** – Detects incomplete matrices
+- **File Errors** – Handles file open/read/write failures
+- **Invalid Thread Count** – Ensures thread count is positive

+On any error:

+- A clear message is printed to `stderr`
+- All allocated memory is freed
+- The program exits cleanly without undefined behavior

 ### Error Handling and Robustness